Many Filipinos dream about having their own home. However, buying a house or property in the Philippines can be expensive.

 - Type of interest rate.
 You can choose between fixed-rate and variable-rate terms.
 The former is a good option for those who prefer consistent monthly payments.
 The latter has interest rates that vary as market interest rates change.

-Purposes of a Housing Loan
+What are the Purposes of a Housing Loan?

 Banks, real estate developers, and government agencies in the Philippines provide this basic type of loan to people looking to buy a house and lot, lot only, or a condo.